pcl-china/Young-Laplace-PINN/README.md

 •	Lines 77-89 define a function **net_f** for computing the domain residual **f** and the fluid volume **v** of the Young-Laplace equation, where **torch.autograd.grad()** utilizes PyTorch's built-in Automatic Differentiation technology.

-•	Lines 91-96 define a function **net_bc_natural** for computing the boundary residual of Young's equation.
+•	Lines 91-96 define a function **net_bc_natural** to compute the residuals of Young's equation on the boundary.

 •	Lines 98-120 compute the boundary loss, PDE loss within the domain, and the volume loss, and then sum these losses with weights to obtain the total loss.
 It should be noted that, based on our experience, the weights for each term should be set such that the three types of losses are on the same order of magnitude.
 The values of each loss are then recorded and output.